pravatbhusal/eagleeye/README.md

-# eagleeye
+# EagleEye
-A mobile app that notifies government officials about infrastructure issues.
+- A mobile app that notifies government officials about infrastructure issues.